 This is yet another recipe that proves cooking with Old El Paso is always the easy and yummy way to go.
 Don’t have all the spices?
 Don’t worry, their amazing taco seasoning has you covered.
 Don’t want to make your own high maintenance enchilada sauce?
 Why would you when theirs is so delish!
 Their green chiles are my absolute fave and they add just the right amount of kick to these Cheesy Enchilada Stuffed Peppers.
 I literally cannot wait for you guys to try these!

-Can I make these Easy Stuffed Peppers a bit healthier?
+Can I make these Easy Stuffed Peppers healthy?

 Another thing I love so much about this recipe is how you could customize it to your family’s liking.
-You could easily make them with chicken, less spice, quinoa (for those that actually want to capitalize on the potential veggie benefits of this recipe).
 Just so easy, so good, and so fun.
 They’re a show stopper whether cooking for your kids or entertaining a crowd.
 Yum YUM!

 If you’re wanting to make this Enchilada Stuffed Peppers Recipe for Cinco de Mayo, we have lots of other great recipe ideas for pairing!
 Serve with our Cheesy Mexican Rice, Homemade Tortilla Chips, Mexican Grilled Corn, and Cowboy Dip Recipe.
 Be sure to stir together a Skinny Margarita to complete the meal and celebrate the day.
 It’s our favorite food holiday…no time for moderation!